ndiego/blox-shortcodes/readme.md

 The Shortcodes Add-on is an extension of the premium Wordpress plugin Blox.
 More information on Blox can be found at [www.bloxwp.com](https://www.bloxwp.com/add-ons/shortcodes?utm_source=blox-shortcodes&utm_medium=plugin&utm_content=github-readme-links&utm_campaign=Blox_Addon_Links).
 You are free to download and use this extension, but understand that automatic updates and support require a paid Blox license.

-**Please Note:** This extension will not work with [Blox Lite](https://wordpress.org/support/plugin/blox-lite), the free version of Blox.
+**Please Note:** This extension requires Blox v1.4.0+.
+It will also not work with [Blox Lite](https://wordpress.org/support/plugin/blox-lite), the free version of Blox.

 ### Support